nimnull/spectrogram-script/README.md

 # spectrogram-script
-A small little script which plots a spectrogram of recorded audio.
+A small little script which plots a spectrogram of recorded audio and then reconstructs the signal.